markrad/CertServer/Examples.md

 ### Top-level Certificate
 Generate an overall self-signed certificate that is the ultimate parent of all other certificates.
 This is intended to represent the trusted root certificate used to sign the certificate you would purchase from a certificate vendor.
 One of these is adequate, and it should be trusted by your devices.
 ### Webserver TLS Certificate
 Sign a leaf certificate with the top-level certificate and use that certificate and its private key to add TLS to a resource.
 This application has the option to run in TLS mode.
 See the configuration settings.
 This certificate pair could also be used to docker registry container for example.
+Note that the certificate's common name (CN) must be identical to the host name.
+For example, if you host a web server on a machine that is reached by a DNS name of *mywebserver.lan* then that will need to be the common name.
+You can also add alternative names such as *localhost* or an IP address.
 ## Azure IoT and DPS Scenarios
 All of the certificates generated for IoT and DPS scenarios are chained from a single certificate.
 That certificate is signed by the top-level certificate described above.
 For the remainder of the documentation, this certificate will be referred to as **_CertTestRoot_**.
 ### CertTestRoot